"Maintaining a healthy marriage is a sacrificial pursuit and a life-long journey." Cindee Snider Re

 Fulfillment isn’t something that just happens.
 It requires honesty and intentionality, commitment and compromise, patience and attention, trust and a willingness to forgive.
 Love that gives, multiplies.
 When we pursue one another, love deepens and grows.

 Do you remember the early days of your relationship?
 Do you remember how easy it was to talk?
 Over time, we can slip into mundane, sound-bite conversations: How was your day?
 What’s for dinner?
-Have you talked to the kids?
+Have you talked to your mom?
 Did you feed the dog?

 DIFFICULTIES CAN BE A DOORWAY TO DEEPER LOVE